obaldellon/web-upinfo/_posts/s1/2018-09-07-programming-challenge.md

 ### Grading ###

-  - **ConcoursProg@UNS** (40%): you will participate to a local programming contest.
+  - **ConcoursUCAnCODE** (40%): you will participate to a local programming contest.
 Your grade will depend on your rank in the contest.
   - **Homework** (20%): there will be problem sets over the course of the semester.
   - **Final Exam** (40%): there will be one final exam (1 hour) where you will be asked to solve one of two problems.